 Chesapeake Conservancy Commends Senate Passage of Legislation Establishing Harriet Tubman National Parks in Maryland and New York

-First National Parks to Honor African American Woman Create Large Landscape Conservation for Maryland’s Eastern Shore
+First National Parks to Honor Black Woman Create Large Landscape Conservation for Maryland’s Eastern Shore

 Annapolis, MD – Today, the Chesapeake Conservancy commended the Senate passage of legislation containing provisions for the Harriet Tubman Underground Railroad National Historical Park in Maryland and the Harriet Tubman National Historical Park in New York.
 The provisions are part of the 2015 National Defense Authorization Act.
 Having passed the House last week, the legislation will now go to President Barack Obama for his signature.